Rates:

 17. What documents are required for a Yacht Charter Vacation?

 Valid passports with 6 months or more left on the expiration dates!
 Visas if required from your country of origin and the countries you travel through and where your cruise is taking place!
 Note: Valid passports are now required for all US Citizens coming into the Caribbean.
+European entry guidelines for American citizens are changing (Please discuss with your Broker)

 18. What is the dress code in the Island’s?

 Dress is casual in the islands.
 Resort casual clothing is needed if you are thinking of dining ashore at one of the fancier restaurants.
 It’s barefoot time and you will not need shoes on board, unless you have a specific pair of shoes, with white sole and only be wearing them on the charter yacht.
 Out of the Blue Yacht Charters suggests packing flip-flops for your shore visits and perhaps a pair of wet shoes for climbing over rocks and in the water.
 During the winter season it’s a good idea to pack an additional light sweater or a windbreaker.
+For Europe pack good walking shoes.

 19. Where do I fly to?